flagFounded: Founded in 1937, acquired by Westpac in 2008

 - They accept properties that other lenders don’t

-- Special discounts for doctors, engineers, accountants and lawyers
+- Discounted LMI for doctors, engineers, accountants and lawyers (income criteria may apply)

 - Upfront bank valuations available